lehins/tutorials/Haskell/containers/containers.md

 ### Conversion

-Map a State to a set of prefixes that correspond to it:
+Map a State to a set of SSN prefixes that correspond to it:

 ```haskell
 statePrefixMap :: Map.Map State (Set.Set Int)